determined-ai/determined/docs/training/best-practices/debug-models.rst

    -  The experiment configuration is more strictly validated for cluster-managed experiments than for ``--local --test`` mode.
 Errors related to ``invalid experiment configuration`` when attempting to submit the experiment to the cluster indicate that the experiment configuration has errors.
-Review the :ref:`experiment configuration <experiment-configuration>`.
+Review the :ref:`experiment configuration <experiment-config-reference>`.

 If you are unable to identify the cause of the problem, contact Determined `community support
 <https://join.slack.com/t/determined-community/shared_invite/zt-cnj7802v-KcVbaUrIzQOwmkmY7gP0Ew>`__!